DhruvaD1/CS225_Final_Project_OpenFlights/README.md

 ## Findings

-With the BFS we found the BFS Traversal from a starting point
+With the BFS we found the BFS Traversal from a starting point and the distance traveled.
+We noticed that pretty much every airport in the world is connected in some way.
+So you can go from pretty much any aiport to another aiport.

+With the Euler Cycle we saw that there are a lot of cycles between airports.
+So being able to going in a full cycle from any airport is possible from most airports.

+With the Dijkstra algorithm we noticed that the shortest path from an aiport normally involved passing through a popular airport like ORD, DFW, and LAX because they have flights to many different airports.